case - macOS

 Overview

-command in macOS is a shell builtin that performs conditional matching against strings.
+The case command in macOS is a shell builtin that performs conditional matching against strings.
 It is used primarily within shell scripts or command line to execute different commands based on the value of a given string.
-This command is particularly effective in scenarios where multiple conditional checks are required, and it can simplify scripting decisions compared to multiple if-elif-else
+This command is particularly effective in scenarios where multiple conditional checks are required, and it can simplify scripting decisions compared to multiple if-elif-else statements.

 Syntax

-The basic syntax of the case
+The basic syntax of the case command is as follows:

 case <expression> in